-As evidenced by: (1) the significance of the technical and/or economic benefits of the proposed work, if successful, (2) the likelihood that the proposed work could lead to a marketable product or process, and (3) the likelihood that the project could attract further development funding after the SBIR or STTR project ends.
-Phase II applications will be evaluated for commercial potential using the Commercialization Plan criteria (see PART IV.C for details): (1) Market Opportunity, (2) Company/Team, (3) Competition/Intellectual Property, and (4) Finance and Revenue Model.
+As evidenced by: (1) the significance of the technical and/or economic benefits of the proposed work, if successful, (2) the likelihood that the proposed work could lead to a marketable product or process, and (3) the likelihood that the project could attract further development funding after the SBIR or STTR project ends and (4) the appropriateness of the data management plan for the proposed work.
+Phase II applications will be evaluated for commercial potential using the Commercialization Plan criteria (see PART IV.C. for details): (1) Market Opportunity, (2) Company/Team, (3) Competition/Intellectual Property, and (4) Finance and Revenue Model.
 Each section should be developed with careful analysis of your company's position within the industry and the market opportunity that is enabled by the proposed innovation.
 Applications that receive poor commercialization potential reviews may not be eligible for funding.
 The key points required for each section are further described below in PART V.B.
 "Review and Selection Process."